-The radiator helps cool the coolant in the cooling system.
+The radiator helps cool the antifreeze in the cooling system.
 If the radiator is failing, it can cause engine overheating and coolant leaks.
 This article covers 5 common bad radiator symptoms, some pro tips for repairing a radiator, and how to replace a radiator yourself.

 5 Signs of a Bad Radiator

 - Engine overheating—engine’s temperature noticeably rises on the temperature gauge

 - Coolant collects in a puddle underneath the radiator

 Symptoms of a Bad Radiator

 The radiator supports and cools the coolant in the cooling system that cools the engine.
 The normal operating temperature on most vehicles is between 195 and 220 degrees.
 If the engine temperature rises above that temperature and the coolant fails to cool it down, the engine will overheat.